xemlock/wp-codemirror-block/readme.txt

 A. Just select your `Language / Mode` from Select Dropdown.

 = Q. How to change color Theme of Code Block? =
-A. Just select your `theme` from Select Dropdown.
+A. Just select your `Theme` from Select Dropdown.

 = Q. How to enable or disable Line Numbers? =
+A. Just click toggle button to (On/Off) it.

+= Q. How to enable or disable Highlight Active Line? =
+A. Just click toggle button to (On/Off) it.

+= Q. How to enable or disable Warp Long Line? =
-A. Just click toogle button to (On/Off) it.
+A. Just click toggle button to (On/Off) it.

+= Q. How to enable Execute Button (Beta)? =
+A. Execute the code is currently in beta testing, if you want to enable it,
+1. Log in to Admin Area of your WordPress website.
+2. Go to `CodeMirror Blocks` Options Page.
+3. Scroll Down and Find `(Beta) Output Block`
+4. Check Yes `Enable Execution Button?` You can also set Execute Button Text.
+5. Now, Go to Editor and select any Code Block and Set `Editable on Frontend?` option to (On or Yes).
+6. Please Note that Code Block have Web Languages such as (HTML, CSS, or Javascript) Language/Mode, will only have Execute Button.

 = Q. Does this require any knowledge of HTML or CSS? =
 A. Absolutely not.
 This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use Block.
-But you have to know about code pasted on `Code Block`, to select proper Language/Mode.
+But you have to know about code pasted on `CodeMirror Block 1.1`, to select proper Language/Mode.

 = Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.

 == Screenshots ==

-1. How to Add CodeBlock.
+1. How to Add CodeBlock (Block Editor).
-2. Paste `CODE` and Select apropriate Language to highlight `CODE`.
+2. Paste `CODE` and Select appropriate Language to highlight `CODE` (Block Editor).
-3. Change Theme from 50+ different themes, with live Preview.
+3. Change Theme from 50+ different themes, with live Preview (Block Editor).
-4. Toggle Line Number with one click.
+4. Toggle Line Number with one click (Block Editor).

 == Other Notes ==